 In April 2018, ATC’s transmission lines were damaged when an anchor severed two of the cables and severely damaged a third.
 The three undamaged cables were reconfigured to form a single transmission line, allowing ATC to restore an electrical connection between the U.P. and lower Michigan.
 More information about the incident can be found at: atcllc.com/straitscables/.

-With only one operating circuit currently in service across the Straits, there are risks to electric system reliability and maintenance in the region when other transmission lines are out of service – either planned or unplanned.
+With only one operating circuit in service across the Straits, there are risks to electric system reliability and maintenance in the region when other transmission lines are out of service – either planned or unplanned.
 Two new underwater transmission lines are needed to maintain adequate electric reliability and operating flexibility.
-Permits will be required from the United States Army Corps of Engineers, Michigan’s Department of Environment, Great Lakes and Energy, and other local entities.
+Permits were required from the United States Army Corps of Engineers, Michigan’s Department of Environment, Great Lakes and Energy, and other local entities.

-|Certified in MISO’s 2018 Transmission Expansion Plan:||Winter 2018|
+|Project certified in MISO’s 2018 Transmission Expansion Plan:||Winter 2018|

-|In service:||Winter 2021|
+|In service:||October 2021|